 Empty, to help with kind inference, we have

-Fmap explicitly requre the kinds of the input and results of
+Fmap explicitly require the kinds of the input and results of

 b) so GHC doesn’t have to struggle to infer it implicitly.